-Berto on the deck of the M/Y Blue Adventurer
+On the deck of the M/Y Blue Adventurer

-And our on-suite bathroom ☺️
+And our on-suite bathroom

 The VERY long hallway below deck with all the cabins … ours was right at the end (and also served as the emergency exit!)

-Dining- and self-serve area
+Dining- and self-service area